dylandray/topic-modeling-youtube/README.md

 # YouTube Topic Modeling
-Project worked under the supervision of Anis Ayari (Youtube Defend Intelligence (200k subscribers and AI Engineer, founder of Whiteship)
+Project worked in cooperation with Anis Ayari (Youtube Defend Intelligence (200k subscribers and AI Engineer, founder of Whiteship)

 > **Work in Progress** - This project is under active development.
 Some features may be incomplete or subject to change.
 Contains a Flask application to extract YouTube comments and perform topic modeling analysis.